-If multiple Scrum Teams are working on the same Product, then this may so happen that each Scrum team have their own DoD, but the combined or the integrated work of all the Scrum Teams must meet the DoD of the Product, which means their combined/integrated work must be releasable.
+If multiple Scrum Teams are working on the same Product, then this may so happen that each Scrum team has its own DoD, but the combined or the integrated work of all the Scrum Teams must meet the DoD of the Product, which means their combined/integrated work must be releasable.

-How DoD raises transparency within the Scrum Team?
+How does DoD raise transparency within the Scrum Team?

 What is the impact if DoD is not defined?